ardanlabs/gotraining/topics/go/language/constants/README.md

 ## Notes

 * Constants are not variables.
-* They existing only at compilation.
+* They exist only at compilation.
 * Untyped constants can be implictly converted where typed constants and variables can't.
 * Think of untyped constants as having a Kind, not a Type.
 * Learn about explicit and implicit conversions.